Abdi-mijena/FItbitdatacleaning/README.md

 The dataset includes the following files:

-- 'README.txt'
+- 'README.md'

-- 'features_info.txt': Shows information about the variables used on the feature vector.
+- 'codebook.md': Shows information about the variables

 - 'features.txt': List of all features.